Ötzi: Body

-Hair analysis was used to examine his diet from several months before.
-Pollen in the first meal showed that it had been consumed in a mid-altitude conifer forest, and other pollens indicated the presence of wheat and legumes, which may have been domesticated crops.
+Hair analysis was used to examine his diet in the months preceding his death.
+Pollen in the first meal showed that it had been consumed in a mid-altitude conifer forest.
+Other pollens indicated the presence of wheat and legumes, which may have been domesticated crops.
 Pollen grains of hop-hornbeam were also discovered.
 The pollen was very well preserved, with the cells inside remaining intact, indicating that it had been fresh (estimated about two hours old) at the time of Ötzi's death, which places the event in the spring or early summer.
 Einkorn wheat is harvested in the late summer, and sloes in the autumn; these must have been stored from the previous year.

-High levels of both copper particles and arsenic were found in Ötzi's hair.
-This, along with Ötzi's copper axe blade, which is 99.7% pure copper, has led scientists to speculate that Ötzi was involved in copper smelting.
+High levels of copper and arsenic were found in his hair.
+This, along with his copper axe blade, which is 99.7% copper, has led scientists to speculate that he was involved in copper smelting.

-By examining the proportions of Ötzi's tibia, femur, and pelvis, it was postulated that Ötzi's lifestyle included long walks over hilly terrain.
+By examining the proportions of his tibia, femur and pelvis, it was postulated that his lifestyle included long walks over hilly terrain.
 This degree of mobility is not characteristic of other Copper Age Europeans.
-This may indicate that Ötzi was a high-altitude shepherd.
+This may indicate that he was a high-altitude shepherd.

-Using modern 3D scanning technology, a facial reconstruction has been created for the South Tyrol Museum of Archaeology in Bolzano, Italy.
-It shows Ötzi looking old for his 45 years, with deep-set brown eyes, a beard, a furrowed face, and sunken cheeks.
-He is depicted as looking tired and ungroomed.
+Using modern 3D scanning technology, a facial reconstruction has been created for the South Tyrol Museum of Archaeology.
+It shows the Iceman looking old for his 45 years, with deep-set brown eyes, a beard, a furrowed face, and sunken cheeks.
+He is depicted as tired and ungroomed.

 Health

-Ötzi apparently had Trichuris trichiura (whipworm), an intestinal parasite.
+Ötzi had Trichuris trichiura (whipworm), an intestinal parasite.
 During CT scans, it was observed that three or four of his right ribs had been cracked when he had been lying face down after death, or where the ice had crushed his body.
-One of his fingernails (of the two found) shows three Beau's lines indicating he was sick three times in the six months before he died.
+One of his fingernails (of the two found) shows three Beau's lines, indicating he was sick three times in the six months before he died.
 The last incident, two months before he died, lasted about two weeks.
 It was also found that his epidermis, the outer skin layer, was missing, a natural process from his mummification in ice. Ötzi's teeth showed considerable internal deterioration from cavities.
-These oral pathologies may have been brought about by his grain-heavy, high carbohydrate diet.
-DNA analysis in February 2012 revealed that Ötzi was lactose intolerant, supporting the theory that lactose intolerance was still common at that time, despite the increasing spread of agriculture and dairying.
+These oral pathologies may have been brought about by his grain-heavy, high-carbohydrate diet.
+DNA analysis in February 2012 revealed that Ötzi was lactose intolerant, supporting the theory that lactose intolerance was still common at that time, despite the increasing spread of agriculture and dairying. Ötzi's lungs were examined endoscopically and were found to be blackened by soot, probably due to his frequent proximity to open fires for warmth and cooking.